“forceful and always daring”

-Founded in 1975, and in our theater on Walker Street since 1991, Soho Rep has built an outstanding reputation for being at the forefront of new and innovative theatre, serving as a vital center for contemporary theatre artists.
-We also successfully attract one of the youngest adult theater-going audiences in New York City with over 62% under the age of 40.
+Founded in 1975, and in our theater on Walker Street since 1991, Soho Rep. has built an outstanding reputation for being at the forefront of new and innovative theater, serving as a vital center for contemporary theater artists.
+We also successfully attract one of the youngest adult theater-going audiences in New York City with over half under the age of 40.

-Actors Kathleen Turner, Ed O’Neill, Allison Janney, John C. Reilly and Kevin Spacey made their professional debuts at Soho Rep, and the long list of illustrious Soho Rep acting alumni includes Steve Buscemi, Jonathan Frakes, Steve Mellor, Will Patton, Bill Sadler, John Seitz, Tim Blake Nelson, Margaret Whitton and Frank Wood.
+Actors Kathleen Turner, Ed O’Neill, Allison Janney, John C. Reilly and Kevin Spacey made their professional debuts at Soho Rep., and the long list of illustrious Soho Rep. acting alumni includes Steve Buscemi, Jonathan Frakes, Steve Mellor, Will Patton, Bill Sadler, John Seitz, Tim Blake Nelson, Margaret Whitton and Frank Wood.
 Many of our Mainstage productions have emerged from our new play development and commissioning programs, often resulting in artistically lauded productions.
-Since 2000, Soho Rep and our productions have garnered eleven OBIE Awards, six Drama Desk Nominations, the Oppenheimer Award, Kesselring Prize, and The New York Times Outstanding Playwrighting Award.

 Jerry Engelbach and Marlene Swartz founded Soho Rep. in July 1975.
 As co-artistic directors they produced over a hundred plays.
 After Engelbach left to pursue other projects, Swartz ran the theater solo before handing the reins to English director Julian Webber.

 Soho Rep.’s founding mission was to present relatively rare classical plays.
 After several years producing works from Shakespeare to Shaw, the theater – under Webber – evolved its mission to include rarely seen modern plays and completely new works, the latter of which still holds as the theater’s singular mission.